Skip to main content

 • optimization

-• “On an RTX 4090, I have great performance on a 2K monitor (1440p native) with no freezes, stuttering, or crashes, although texture pop-ins are noticeable in some early cutscenes but reduce later in the game.”
+• “On an RTX 4090, I have great performance on a 2K monitor (1440p native), with no freezes, stuttering, or crashes.
+However, there are noticeable texture pop-ins in some cutscenes mainly at the beginning, which seem to improve later in the game.”

 • “Performance is god-awful and the only way to truly fix it is to set up a potato setting config inside the engine itself, which makes the game playable at the cost of engulfing everything in the shadow setting, meaning that no matter the light level, you are always in darkness.”